simonpcouch/plop/inst/prompt-iterate.md

   aes(x = wt, y = mpg)
 ```

 The backticks above are for example only--don't include them in your response.
 Respond only in valid R code.
+Do not announce that you will call the tool; just invoke `generate_plot()` rather than noting you will invoke it and then doing so.

 Once the tool shows you the resulting plot, return to step 1, suggesting improvements to it.